Heraldry of Castile: Portugal

 Alfonso VIII's male issue did not survive him.
 Despite this, the Royal Arms of Castile was spread though female lineage into royal insignia used in Portugal, Aragon and France.

 The Castilian arms were present in the heraldry of all the grandchildren of Alfonso VIII, except Kings Louis IX of France and Sancho II of Portugal that, as reigning monarchs, used their respective "arms of dominion".
 Castles Or on field Gules were included on the shields of the children of Louis VIII of France and Queen Blanche, also depicted on the tomb of other maternal grandson of Alfonso VIII, Infante Alfonso of Aragon (1222-1260), the eldest son of James I of Aragon and Queen Eleanor, decorated with the four pallets Gules and differenced with a bordure charged with twenty escutcheons Gules with castles.
 But one of the most prominent example occurred in Portugal, when Afonso III added a bordure Gules charged with castles to the royal arms and remaining these until 1910, when the country became a republic.
 Since 1911 the bordure with castles have continued as part of the national coat of arms of Portugal.
-A variant of the arms is adopted by Ceuta since its beginning of Portuguese rule, even though it was later handed over to Spain.
+A variant of the arms is used as the coat of arms of Ceuta in a nod of its history as a former Portuguese colony.